kubedb/docs/docs/guides/mariadb/clustering/galera-cluster/index.md

 dlNiQpjULZvEqo3B
 ```

-The operator creates a group according to the newly created `MySQL` object.
+The operator creates a group according to the newly created `MariaDB` object.
 This group has 3 members (one primary and two secondary).

 You can connect to any of these group members.
 In that case you just need to specify the host name of that member Pod (either PodIP or the fully-qualified-domain-name for that Pod using the governing service named `<mysql-object-name>-gvr`) by `--host` flag.